The history of the disused London Underground station Aldwych.

 The main draw is a Victorian memorial to people who have died in heroic circumstances.
 Under a wooden loggia stand rows of ceramic tiles depicting names, dates and details of the tragedies.
 Victorian painter George Frederic Watts (1817-1904) proposed the idea in 1887 to commemorate Queen Victoria‘s Golden Jubilee, but it wasn’t unveiled until 1900.
 Although it had place for up to 120 plaques, only four were in place at the opening.
 When Watts died in 1904, his widow Mary (1849-1938) pledged to continue what her husband started and added more tiles.

 Visitors to the Memorial will notice a big difference between the two styles of tile.
 The earlier style was designed by Watts’ associate William De Morgan and included handwritten tributes and flaming torches, while the latter was by manufacturer Royal Doulton and included purple flowers.
 Although Mary hoped to fill in all 120 spaces, she eventually had to withdraw from the project in 1910 due to other interests.

 Over the years, the memorial wasn’t expanded, despite the empty spaces.
 Today, the memorial mostly reads tragic stories of children and adults who died in circumstances that may well have been common in Victorian Britain.
-The only modern addition is a tile dedicated to Leigh Pitt, a print technician from Surrey, who died saving a young boy from the canal in Thamesmead in 2007.
+The only modern addition is a tile dedicated to Leigh Pitt, a print technician from Surrey, who died saving a young boy from the canal in Thamesmead, south-east London, in 2007.

 - Postman’s Park has entrances on King Edward Street or St-Martin’s-Le-Grand in the City of London, EC1.
-Nearest tube: St Paul’s.
+Nearest station: St Paul’s.

 For more of Metro Girl’s history posts, click here.